Mozambican nationality law: Post-independence (1975–present)

 In 1990, the Constitution was rewritten, abandoning socialism and adopting a democratic model which included fundamental rights.
 It contained provisions for acquiring and losing nationality which did not differ substantially from the 1975 Nationality Law, as amended through 1987.
-Article 200 specified that the Constitution was to prevail should there be conflicting provisions in laws which remained in effect.
-The changes to the naturalization scheme were to increase residency to ten years, decrease the age of majority to eighteen years (which meant that children could only be naturalized automatically with a parent if unmarried and a minor), and adding an obligation for the renunciation of other nationality.
-The remaining requirements of the 1975 Nationality Law for acquisition of nationality remained in place.
+Article 200 specified that the Constitution was to prevail should there be conflicting provisions in laws that remained in effect.
+The changes to the naturalization scheme were to increase residency to ten years, decrease the age of majority to eighteen years (which meant that children could only be naturalized automatically with a parent if unmarried and a minor), and add an obligation for the renunciation of other nationality.
+The remaining requirements of the 1975 Nationality Law for the acquisition of nationality remained in place.
 Loss of nationality was amended in 1990 to clarify that persons engaged in service to a foreign state could only lose their nationality if their service to the other country was a danger to Mozambique.

 In 2004, a new constitution was promulgated, with an effective date of 21 January 2005.
-Under its terms the 1975 Nationality Act, as amended through 1987 and the Nationality Regulation, as amended through 1988 remain in effect unless their provisions contradict those in the 2004 Constitution.
+Under its terms, the 1975 Nationality Act, as amended through 1987, and the Nationality Regulation, as amended through 1988, remain in effect unless their provisions contradict those in the 2004 Constitution.
 Among the conflicting provisions are the recognition in the Nationality Law of those born in Mozambique during the colonial period who returned to the country within 90 days of independence, those who participated in the independence movement, and provisions for only the wife of a Mozambican national to acquire nationality.
 The requirement for persons to renounce other nationality to naturalize or repatriate, was stricken from the 2004 Constitution and adoptees were granted nationality upon completion of a legal adoption process.
 Acquisition of nationality in the 2004 constitution retains definitions for those who acquired nationality at independence as separate provisions from those who acquired nationality after independence.
 Though the United Nations High Commissioner for Refugees has recommended repealing or amending the Nationality Law and Nationality Regulations because of conflicting provisions, a 2012 attempt to update the statutes did not gain traction.